Why Special Education?

 - Develop a conceptual framework to effectively advocate for the educational rights of all children

 - Examine the impact of local, national, and global changes on policy and practice for special education

 - Learn to develop Individualized Education Plans (IEPs) for the broad and varied range of student learning and behavioral style

 Concentration in Special Education

-Complete 12 quarter hours from the following:
+Complete 12 quarter hours at the EDU 6000 level.